fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Now that we have our first small endpoints done, one thing to notice is that in these minimal examples _barely any TypeScript is actually in the code_.
 When looking more closely at the code, we can see a few possibly dangerous things.
 Let's look at our endpoint _calculate_, that takes the familiar two integer values and an operation string.

-When we hover on the _calculate_ function, we can see once again help from the IDE:
+When we hover on the _calculate_ function, we can see once again help from the editor:

 ![](../../images/9/12.png)